Now a 2 Year Program!

 To be part of the CIT program, applicants must be entering 9th grade.

 CITs must also go through each year's role (Hawks and Eagles) in consecutive order to be considered a graduate of the program.

 Yearly Roles / Status:

-Hawks (1st year): As first year CITs, the Hawks will work closely with the CIT director to learn the expectations and protocols of the CIT program.
+Hawks (1st year): As first year CITs, the Hawks will work closely with the CIT director and trainers to learn the expectations and protocols of the CIT program.
 They will explore all activity options and participate in skits and transition games as they become immersed in the culture of camp as a whole.

 Eagles (2nd year): Second year CITs will be given greater responsibility and will be asked to choose a specific “pathway” program that they will be working directly in throughout the summer.
 The three pathways that CITs will choose from are the Counselor Pathway, Special Events/Creative Pathway, and the Maintenance Pathway.

 (*In order to move up to complete the CIT program and final year as an Eagle, 2nd year CITs must complete at least six weeks at camp, including at least 6 Thursday late nights of each of those weeks.
 This will assure that CITs are trained properly for future opportunities at Camp Phoenix.)

 Registration Fee- $50 (includes 5 CIT shirts)